SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 </Header>
 ```

-> [!Note]
-> Static strings are introduced with the May 2019 release.

 ### MetaData element

 The metadata element defines which of the classic publishing page fields need to be taken over as metadata for the modern page.
 As sometimes you want the metadata to be also represented using the OOB Page Properties web part you indicate that via these optional attributes: